paultopia/embed_metadata_in_pdf/readme.md

 Available live at https://gowder.io/citations/ .
 Tested and works in chrome on desktop, no clue about other platforms.

 This repo also contains two dependencies for this project, [Coherent PDF](https://github.com/coherentgraphics/coherentpdf.js/) and [a Base64 library by Dan Kogai](https://github.com/dankogai/js-base64).
 The former is under the AGPL-3.0 license, and the latter is under the BSD 3-Clause license.
-Please see the above links for license details, source code, etc.
+Please see the above links for license details, source code, etc. It also uses [Skeleton](http://getskeleton.com/) for CSS.
+It attempts to embed Raleway font from google fonts, but that doesn't seem to be working and, frankly, I don't care enough to fix it.

 **update**: coherentpdf broke.  now uses [PDF-lib](https://pdf-lib.js.org/) which is licensed under the MIT license.
 No longer uses coherentpdf at all (though I did adapt some of their example code)